Mohave people: Language

 The Mojave language belongs to the River Yuman branch of the Yuman language family.
 It is closely related to the Quechan and Maricopa languages.

 In 1994, approximately 74 people in total on the Colorado River and Fort Mojave reservations spoke the language, according to linguist Leanne Hinton.
 The tribe has published language materials, and there are new efforts to teach the language to their children.

 Religion

 The Mohave creator is Matavilya, who gave Mojave people their clans.
 His little brother is Mastamho, who gave them the Colorado River and taught them how to plant.
 Historically, Mojave were agrarian; they planted in the fertile floodplain of the untamed river, following the age-old customs of the Aha cave.
 They have traditionally used the indigenous plant Datura as a deliriant hallucinogen in a religious sacrament.
 A Mohave who is coming of age must consume the plant in a rite of passage, in order to enter a new state of consciousness.

+Cuisine

+The Mohave planted corn, melons, beans, pumpkin and seeds of wild grasses.
+The Mojave Desert yielded various types of cacti that bore edible fruits, along with mesquite.
+The bean-like pods of the mesquite plant were pounded and crushed to extract the pulp.
+This pulp was then dried and ground into flour, which was combined with water to create cakes.
+Additionally, the crushed pods could be soaked in warm water to produce a sweet beverage.
+Meat was not a prevalent component of the Mohave diet, as there was a scarcity of game available for hunting.
+Occasionally, hunters ventured to the mountains located east of the river to pursue deer.
+Rabbits were captured using traps or curved throwing sticks for rabbit meat.
+More frequently, fish from the Colorado River constituted a significant part of the Mohave diet.
+A stew made from fish and corn was particularly favored among the tribe.